Melania And Donald Trump Sleeping In Separate Bedrooms Not Their Basis Of Love

 Fortunately, not everyone shares the same opinion about Donald Trump’s marriage with Melania.
 Expert Madeleine Mason claims that “Sleeping in separate beds is not a bad thing per sé, in fact sleep experts recommend it!”
 Ms. Mason tells The Independent that despite such sleeping arrangements not necessarily being a bad thing, however, it can be a sign of the beginning of the end of a relationship.

 In addition, a more scientific explanation also chimed in on the issue regarding the first couple’s marriage.
 The director of Ryerson University’s Sleep and Depression Laboratory, Coleen Carney, told CBC News that 30 to 40 percent of couple sleep separately.
 Apparently, despite claiming that they (as a couple) sleep better together, their brains are saying a different thing.
-“We actually monitor their brains we see that their brain is not getting into deeper stages of sleep because they’re continuously being woken up by movement or sound.
-It creates a lot of problems.”

 Evidently, there are many reasons behind a couple’s decision to sleep in separate beds or even rooms.
 It is possible that the first couple finds it more relaxing and comfortable to sleep separately and it definitely has nothing to do with their romance.
 However, there are some that wonder, is the decision to sleep separately, a one-sided decision?